chef/chef-web-docs/content/licensing/accept.md

 #### Vagrant

-You can accept tjhe license with the arguments API:
+You can accept the license with the arguments API:

 ```ruby
 config.vm.provision 'chef_zero' do |chef|